splunk/observability-workshop/content/en/s4r/9-custom-dashboard/3-custom-chart.md

 {{% /notice %}}

-* The next step will be to add some more chart for our payment service. dd request rate charts and Error rate charts.
+* The next step will be to add some more charts for our payment service. dd request rate charts and Error rate charts.

 {{% /notice %}}

 3. Revisit APM, Select explore, and select the payment service.
 4. Select the Dashboard option on the top right of the screen.